kc8/cooperkyle.com/_posts/blog/2025-08-05-raylib-and-zig.md

 - Update the version of zig.
 - Re-add some dynamic linking
 - Update how macros are defined in the new zig build system
-- Needing to change some of the file paths for c files to understand the third_party directory it now lives in
+- Need to change some of the file paths for c files to understand the third_party directory it now lives in
 - Update some of the paths for the Wayland code
 - Changing visibility of methods so that our build.zig can call into raylibs build.zig